locationtech/geogig/doc/manual/source/data/referencing.rst

 	$ geogig diff HEAD~3 00000000

-You can aso abbreviate the null Id if needed.
+You can also abbreviate the null ID if needed.

-.. note:: the null Id used by Git ``4b825dc642cb6eb9a060e54bf8d69288fbee4904`` is not used by GeoGig to reference an empty repository.
+.. note:: the null ID used by Git ``4b825dc642cb6eb9a060e54bf8d69288fbee4904`` is not used by GeoGig to reference an empty repository.